OLORUNFUNMI-M/Bank-Customer-Churn-Analysis/README.md

 # Analysis
 Data cleaning : removed blanks, nulls and duplicate rows

-Data manipulation : Grouped data, Created conditional columns
+Data manipulation : Grouped the data, Created conditional columns

 # Insights from analysis
 -The number of customers (7,963) who stayed to continue banking with Fell bank was higher than churned customers (2,037).